major/MySQLTuner-perl/INTERNALS.md

 ## MySQLTuner database information
 * Per database information
+        * Tables number
 	* Rows number
 	* Total size
 	* Data size
 	* Percentage of data size
 	* Index size
 	* Percentage of index size
+        * Collation number
+        * Check that there is only one collation for all table in a database
+        * Check that there is only one collation for ll table columns in a database
+        * Check that there is only one storage engine per user database

 ## MySQLTuner index information